-Choosing high protein and low carbohydrate foods are good, not only for those with diabetes, obesity, or metabolic syndrome, but most people in general, as they will keep blood sugar stable and help you to keep excess weight off.
-Low carb eating also burns fat faster than a high carbohydrate diet – especially if those carbs are bad quality, the likes of refined grains and free sugars.
+Choosing high protein and low carbohydrate foods is a good idea not only for those with diabetes, obesity, or metabolic syndrome, but most people in general.
+A low carb diet will keep blood sugar stable, helping you to keep excess weight off, specifically dangerous belly fat!
+Low carb eating also burns fat faster than a high carbohydrate diet – especially if those carbs are bad quality – the likes of refined grains and free sugars.

 LOW QUALITY FAT PROMOTING FOODS:

-- Anything containing refined sugars such as cakes, biscuits, pastries, sweets, confectionery.
+- Anything containing refined sugars, such as cakes, biscuits, pastries, sweets, and confectionery.

-- Anything deep-fried, such as fish, chips, and fries.
+- Anything deep-fried, such as fish, chips, most junk foods, and fries.

 - Fatty processed meats.